 - Round edges to avoid injuries.

-Useful Temperature Checking Tips
+Baby Bath Temperature Tips

 - Check the water temperature using your wrist or elbow.
 As our hands can withstand higher temperatures, they are not the best to dip in.

-- Swirl the water around to mix it well and make sure there are no hotspots.
+- Swirl the water around to mix it well, and make sure there are no hot spots.

 - Be tempted to use a regular thermometer.
-They are particularly fragile and the mercury is dangerous.
+They are particularly fragile, and the mercury is dangerous.

 - Use a body thermometer.
 They generally aren’t waterproof and can be costly to replace.